 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Maybe a little bit, but only for a brief period.
-Punctures from a finger prick often stop hurting after a few minutes, and usually heal within a few hours.
+The part of your arm we use to collect our blood sample should stop hurting after a few minutes, and usually heals within a day.
 Many people who have been tested say that it doesn't hurt nearly as much as they thought it would.

 Possible exposures include: